talkingkotlin/website/_posts/2018-06-28-kscript-with-holger-brandl.md

 tags: [Holger Brandl, kscript, scripting]
 image: holger-brandle.jpeg
 description: "We discuss scripting with Kotlin, its uses, its shortcomings and how the Open Source project kscript enhances on what Kotlin provides out of the box."
 bio: "Holger Brandl works as a data scientist at the Max Planck Institute of Molecular Cell Biology and Genetics (Dresden, Germany).
 He holds a Ph.D. degree in machine learning, and has developed new concepts in the field of computational linguistics.
 More recently he has co-authored publications in high-ranking journals such as Nature and Science.
-He is a main developer of the "R Language Integration" for Intellij IDEA, which is increasingly written in Kotlin, and has published several Kotlin artifacts for bioinformatics, high-performance computing and data mining."
+He is a main developer of the `R Language Integration` for Intellij IDEA, which is increasingly written in Kotlin, and has published several Kotlin artifacts for bioinformatics, high-performance computing and data mining."

 notes:
     - text: kscript on GitHub